Kyle Tucker Player Props: Astros vs. Dodgers

-Kyle Tucker -- 0-for-3 in his most recent game -- will be in action for the Houston Astros against the Los Angeles Dodgers, with Emmet Sheehan on the hill, on June 23 at 10:10 PM ET.
+Kyle Tucker -- with a slugging percentage of .528 in his past 10 games, including two home runs -- will be in action for the Houston Astros versus the Los Angeles Dodgers, with Bobby Miller on the hill, on June 24 at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mets.
+In his last game, he hit a home run while going 1-for-4 against the Dodgers.

 Kyle Tucker Game Info & Props vs. the Dodgers